evil-mad/politicians-to-poop/README.md

-What about FireFox, Safari, Opera, and Lynx?
+What about FireFox, Safari, Opera?
 =============

 Sorry, not yet.
+Pull requests and/or pointers to versions for those browsers will be happily accepted.

 List of participants